peterhinch/micropython-nano-gui/DRIVERS.md

     def rgb(r, g, b):
         return (r & 0xe0) | ((g >> 3) & 0x1c) | (b >> 6)
 ```
 This should be amended if the hardware uses a different 8-bit format.
+If the
+hardware expects a 16 bit value, the "on the fly" converter will map the 8-bit
+value to 16 bits.
+In the case of 4-bit drivers the LUT is 16 bits in size, and
+`.rgb` is called only when populating the LUT.
+In this case `.rgb` returns a 16
+bit value in a format compatible with the hardware and the byte order of the
+"on the fly" conversion code.

 The `Writer` (monochrome) or `CWriter` (color) classes and the `nanogui` module
 should then work automatically.